isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

     corr DESC

-So now we'll run the query and perform some visualizations.
+So now we'll run the query and create some visualizations.

 .. code-block:: r